plutus-community/docs/docs/Lectures/Cohort_03/Lecture_03.md

 ```

 Head to week03 subfolder in the plutus pioneer directory, then inside that the testnet folder.
-We will be running the start-node-test.sh script which will initialize download the testnet blockchain based off of the config files in this folder:
+We will be running the start-node-test.sh script which will initialize the download of the testnet blockchain based off of the config files in this folder:

 ```
 Terminal 2